How To Create An Effective Mileage Reimbursement Policy (+Free Policy Template)

 Mileage reimbursement policies must include the factors that need the most clarification.
 The policy itself needs to be flexible and every business should create a policy that best suits them.
 The policy must be updated as and when required.

-- Introduction to mileage reimbursement rate & how it is calculated: Define what the mileage reimbursement rate is and how the calculation is made.
+Define what the mileage reimbursement rate is and how the calculation is made.

 The mileage reimbursement rate is generally defined as the cost per mile set by businesses for the purpose of reimbursing employees when they use their personal vehicles for business purposes.
 The employer can either go by the standard mileage rates set by the IRS or accept the mileage receipts submitted by the employee.